jwglimois/EscapeGame/README.md

     The player gives a hint to the computer with the same symbols above.

 * Mode Duel:
-    The player and the computer takes turns to play.
+    The player and the computer take turns to play.
 The first one to find the secret number wins.

 ## Getting Started